-Whenever I'm out shooting or traveling I have two cameras; my Nikon and my iPhone.
-However, I often find myself shooting more with the iPhone than with the Nikon.
-Perhaps it's the immediacy of it, but sometimes I just prefer the images captured on the iPhone to the one’s I captured on the Nikon.
+Whenever I'm shooting or travelling, I have two cameras; my Nikon and iPhone.
+However, I often shoot more with the iPhone than the Nikon.
+Perhaps it's the immediacy of it, but sometimes I prefer the images captured on the iPhone to the ones I caught on the Nikon.

-My iPhone lens has a scratch though.
+My iPhone lens has a scratch, though.
 Right in the middle of all my images is a small dot.
-I thought about waiting until I return from my trip so I could remove it in Adobe Lightroom.
+I thought about waiting until I returned from my trip to remove it in Adobe Lightroom.

-Bhavna and I have crossed this bridge a few times on our way to Virginia for business trip but this our first time with the kids.
-We stayed for 30 minutes watching people fish along the pier.
+Bhavna and I have crossed this bridge a few times on our way to Virginia for a business trip, but this is our first time with the kids.
+We stayed for 30 minutes, watching people fish along the pier.

-We made it to our destination, an 8 bedroom rental property on Sandbridge, before the rest of Bhavna's family so we had some time to explore.
+We made it to our destination, an eight-bedroom rental property on Sandbridge, before the rest of Bhavna's family, so we had some time to explore.

 The water was cold.
 Not that it mattered to me.
-Ocean water needs to be blue-green in colour before I’ll step foot in it.
-Some of the kids and adults had fun using boogie boards while I snapped a few photos of the smaller kids playing in the sand.
+Ocean water must be blue-green before I step foot in it.
+The older kids and adults enjoyed using boogie boards while I snapped photos of the smaller kids playing in the sand.

-We didn’t stay too long at the beach that day.
-The water felt even colder than the previous day so I rushed back to the pool.
+We only stayed a short time at the beach that day.
+The water felt even colder than the previous day, so I returned to the pool.
 Everyone else returned an hour later.
 We splashed at the pool right up until dinner time.

-The Charles Kuralt Trail has been established to help people enjoy these wildlands and to recognize the broadcast journalist who shared the delights and wonders of out-of-the-way places like these.
+The Charles Kuralt Trail has been established to help people enjoy these wildlands and to recognise the broadcast journalist who shared the delights and wonders of out-of-the-way places like these.